Chapter 3 - Racing Squirrels

 I focus on rolling my feet and feel how my heel touches the ground first.
 The sole of my foot traveling the earth next, until finally my toes push off the ground, before I lift my foot.

-All of sudden a bunch of squirrels start cheerfully running down a tree on my left.
+All of sudden a bunch of squirrels comes cheerfully running down a tree on my left.
 Racing by me in front of my feet - one by one - as if chasing each other.
-They then run up a tree on the right.
+Then run up a tree on my right.

 I feel a rush of excitement shooting through my body.
-This is a joyous game they are playing and I am in the middle of it!.
-What an outburst of fun, connection and aliveness.
-I am so amazed, I can hardly keep my focus and my calm.
+This is a fun game!
+They are playing and I am in the middle of it.
+What an outburst of joy, connection and aliveness.
+I am so excited, I can hardly keep my focus.

 They seem to be enjoying the chasing game with me in the middle and keep running up and down trees, crossing the path right in front of me and right behind me.

-I have not felt this ecstatic and highly energized for a long time.
+I have not felt this ecstatic and energized for a long time.

-For a couple of minutes I can keep my focus and hold space for the excited rushes of energy around me and in my body.
+For a couple of minutes I can keep my focus on the walking meditation and hold space for the excited rushes of energy in and around me.
 The squirrels thoroughly enjoying this wild celebration of life.

 When my curiosity gets the best of me, I raise my head to take a better look at the squirrels who are in a tree on my right side.
 They however, don't like my sudden direct gaze and immediately stop the race.
 They quickly run off to trees further into the forrest.